 SAS : Combining and Appending Datasets

-This tutorial explains how to combine / append two data sets in SAS.
-In SAS, there are various method to append data sets.
-It can be done with data step method, PROC SQL as well as procedure called PROC APPEND to accomplish it.
-It is one of the most frequently data manipulation task in analytics work.
-For example, you have multiple human records files from various departments of your company and you are asked to join them so that there would be a single file containing information of all the departments.
+In SAS, datasets can be combined using PROC APPEND, SET statement and PROC SQL UNION methods.
+For example, you have multiple human records files from various departments of your company and you are asked to combine them so that there would be a single file containing information of all the departments.

 Data Dataset1;